chenhuitao/easy_captcha_rails/README.md

   gem 'easy_captcha_rails', require: 'easy_captcha'
 ```

-## Patch origianl without install this
+## Patch original gem without install this

-use the "easy_captcha-0.6.5.patch" file to patch the original.
+use the "easy_captcha-0.6.5.patch" file to patch the original gem.

 ## License